Wildlife Watch - Go Bat Crazy this summer!

 We’re lucky to have lots of wildlife that calls Moss Wood Home, thanks to our extensive grounds and various types of habitats throughout the park.
 Over the years both our staff and guests have spotted a variety of friendly visitors including birds, bees, butterflies, hedgehogs, deer and even bats.

 Bats have been spotted in our woodland areas at night.
 Whilst they can be difficult to identify from afar, there are in fact four species of bat common to the UK.

 Pipistrelles are the easiest to spot – they typically come out around sunset and fly erratically around buildings and lights.

 Brown long-eared bats are difficult to spot as they fly very close to trees.
 They fly quite slow, hovering a lot, a bit like a big butterfly.

 Noctules are one of the biggest bats in Britain.
 They can be seen flying in a straight line quite high up, with distinctive narrow wings.

 Finally, watch out for Daubenton’s bats if you’re fishing at night.
 They fly very low over water, often skimming the surface like a mini hovercraft.
 You can sometimes see them reach out to grab an insect from the water with their feet.

-We have invited an expert to Moss Wood to give a guided Bat Walk on Monday 12th September (7-8.30pm) Please let us know if you’re interested in coming by giving us a call or an email.
+We have invited a bat expert to Moss Wood Caravan Park in Lancashire to give a guided Bat Walk on Monday 12th September (7.00 – 8.30pm).
+We’re inviting all of our holiday home owners along to learn more about these amazing creatures.
+The event is set to be a fantastic evening and provides plenty of learning opportunities.
+Please let us know if you’re interested in coming by giving us a call or an email.
 You can also let us know at reception.